uriyacovy/ESPHome_nuki_lock/README.md

 ```

 ### Events
 By default, this component sends Nuki logs as events to Home Assistant, enabling you to use them in automations.

+> [!IMPORTANT]
+> To receive events, **you must set your security PIN**.
+> Without it, it's not possible to access any event logs from your lock.

 - **To Disable Logs**: Set the `event` property in your YAML configuration to `none` if you don't want to receive log events.